Haidercodehach/backend/README.md

 ## Setup Commands
 bash
 ``
-pip install django djangorestframework django-cors-headers ``
+pip install django djangorestframework django-cors-headers pypdf ``
 ## Change the groq Api to your api
 if you not set the api the app will not work.